kshetline/aw-clock/README.md

 Multiple alarms can be set as either daily alarms (on selectable days of the week), or one-time alarms triggered at a specific date and time.
 Various alarms tones are available, and each alarm can be accompanied by an on-screen message.
 Alarms can be set to snooze for 5, 10, or 15 minutes.

-When viewing the sky map feature you can choose to see a multi-color sky, shaded to indicate daylight, sunrise and sunset, twilight, and even solar eclipse conditions.
+When viewing the sky map feature you can choose to see a multicolor sky, shaded to indicate daylight, sunrise and sunset, twilight, and even solar eclipse conditions.
 Or the sky can be shown as black all the time for easier viewing of the positions of the stars.
 Constellation lines can be optionally displayed as well.

 *&#42;A touchscreen or mouse is required to display the last two or three days of the seven-day forecast, to switch the display from sunrise/sunset to moonrise/moonset, from clock face to sky map, or to switch from hourly temperatures to hourly probability-of-precipitation.*